Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 3. items: this is a list/array of all the things that a person added to the basket.

 Each item in the shopping basket has a few properties of its own:

 1. name: dah
 2. quantity: how many of these does the person want to buy?
 3. price: This is the price of a single item.
 The prices are in South African Rands.

 For example, if there is an item in the shopping cart that looks like this:

 ```
 {"name": "hamster", "quantity": 2, "price": 20}
 ```

 Then it means that the person is buying 2 hamsters at a price of R20 each.
 So that's R40 in total.

 Please note that one person can have multiple baskets.
 If you look at the data, you'll see that tshepo@umuzi.org has 4 baskets.
 Two have been delivered, one has been paid for (so he's awaiting delivery) and one is open (so he's setting up his next order).

 ## Write some functionality

+When writing your functionality, please be aware that the parameters should not be limited to a certain order.
+For example, `getCustomerBaskets(someJsonData, "sine@umuzi.org")` and `getCustomerBaskets("sine@umuzi.org", someJsonData)` should work the same way and produce the same results.
+Using destructuring helps to achieve this.
+It is important, however, to note that when using destructuring, the names of the arguments will matter a lot as they have to match wherever they are being used in the code.

 ### get baskets belonging to a single customer